websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/resolving-conflicts.md

 # Resolving Conflicts

 The Publications tool is highly transparent so you can identify and resolve conflicts when publishing.
 By default, Publications can automatically resolve some conflicts, while others require User intervention.
-Users can encounter three general types of conflicts: *Modification*, *Constraint*, and *Missing Parent*.
+Users can encounter three general types of conflicts: *Modification*, *Constraint*, and *Missing Requirement*.

 ## Automatic and Manual Resolutions